Hugh Palliser: Association with James Cook

 James Cook, a fellow Yorkshireman, first served under Palliser as Master's Mate of HMS Eagle from 1755 to 1758.
 Palliser would have supported his elevation to Master in 1757.
 Both were present at the siege of Quebec where Cook charted the approach to the city and the landing area.
 Following the Treaty of Paris, Cook was charged with surveying Newfoundland.
 As Governor, Palliser actively supported Cook's work and assisted in the publication of his acclaimed map of Newfoundland.
 During his term as Comptroller, Palliser supported Cook's first command of exploration in 1768, and his subsequent voyages.
 Cook named Cape Palliser, Palliser Bay and Palliser Isles after his "worthy friend".
 On Cook's death, Palliser erected a memorial to Cook at the Vache, his estate near Chalfont St Giles in Buckinghamshire.

 Death

-Gentlemen Fishing by Benjamin West, 1794.
-Palliser shown with a group fishing along the River Thames.
+Gentlemen Fishing (Benjamin West, 1794).
+Palliser is shown third from right.

-Palliser died on 19 March 1796 at the Vache, and was buried on 26 March 1796 at the parish church of St Giles where there is a memorial to him.
+Palliser was promoted to his final rank of Admiral of the White on 1 February 1793 and died on 19 March 1796 at the Vache, and was buried seven days later at the parish church of St Giles where there is a memorial to him.
 The Palliser Baronetcy passed to his great-nephew Hugh Palliser Walters who assumed by Royal Licence dated 18 January 1798 the surname and arms of Palliser.
 Palliser's illegitimate son George Thomas inherited the estate of the Vache.